docker-flow/docker-flow-monitor/docs/article.md

 open "http://$(docker-machine ip swarm-1)/monitor/graph"
 ```

-Please type `haproxy_backend_connections_total` in the *Expression* field and press the *Execute* button.
+Please wait a few moments for metrics to start coming in and type `haproxy_backend_connections_total` in the *Expression* field and press the *Execute* button.
 The result should be zero connections on the backend `go-demo_main-be8080`.
 Let's spice it up by creating a bit of traffic.

 ```bash
 for ((n=0;n<200;n++)); do